edgelesssys/contrast/docs/docs/getting-started/deployment.md

 contrast.edgeless.systems/expose-service: "true"
 ```

-This tells Contrast that the service is exposed externally (e.g., via a `LoadBalancer`) and enables Contrast to handle TLS termination for inbound connections.
+This tells Contrast that the service is exposed externally and enables Contrast to handle TLS termination for inbound connections.

 ```diff title="deployment/emojivoto-demo.yaml"
 @@ -1,6 +1,8 @@